robertorys/IN-SOM/README.md

   - som.py #File that handles SOM class
   - dataManager.py #File that handles data retribution from CSV and Json files
   - /data
-    - sensorimotor.csv #Training information for SOM[Valores]
+    - sensorimotor.csv #Training information for SOM

 ## Use